liquity/bold/README.md

 It is clearly possible for a redeemer to temporarily manipulate the outside debt of one or more branches by depositing to the SP.

 Thus, an attacker could direct redemptions to their chosen branch(es) by depositing to SPs in branches they don’t wish to redeem from.
-For example:

-This sequence - deposit to SPs on unwanted branches, then redeem from chosen branch(es) -  could be done in one transaction and a flash loan could be used to obtain the BOLD funds for deposits.
+This sequence - deposit to SPs on unwanted branches, then redeem from chosen branch(es) -  can be performed in one transaction and a flash loan could be used to obtain the BOLD funds for deposits.

 By doing this redeemer extracts no extra value from the system, though it may increase their profit if they are able to choose LSTs to redeem which have lower slippage on external markets.
-The manipulation does not change the fee the attacker pays (which is based on the total BOLD supply).
+The manipulation does not change the fee the attacker pays (which is based purely on the `baseRate`, the redeemed BOLD and the total BOLD supply).

 #### Solution